August 26, 2024

 Set expectations clearly

-When hiring an Intimacy Coordinator, it helps the filmmakers to tell the IC what they would like from the collaboration.
-Liroff appreciates the opportunity to explain her work process so that the director and other crew are aware of what to expect during her time on a project so that they can work out a good work flow before filming begins.
+Hiring an intimacy coordinator helps the filmmakers tell the IC what they would like from the collaboration.
+Liroff appreciates the opportunity to explain her work process so that the director and other crew know what to expect during her time on a project and can work out a good workflow before filming begins.

 If the director wants her to make adjustments to that process, she’s happy to do so if it doesn’t diminish her ability to advocate for the actors.
 After all, she’s there to ensure a successful and safe shoot.
 Liroff states,